Before recovery can begin properly, the person who is suffering from addiction has to admit that they need help.

 Whilst rehab is the most effective way of treating drug and alcohol addiction, it may not be for everyone and you may decide that alternative treatment is preferable.
 Remember, there is no magic formula to get clean, rehabilitation is a long and difficult process.

 Therapy and Counselling

 Therapy is used to get the client to think about ways to change their lives and how to deal with obstacles that can help prevent recovery.
 These can be one to one or group sessions with other 15 addicts or sessions with family members.

-Support meetings, such as alcoholics anonymous, are a great way to help prevent relapse after you are clean of substances.
+Support meetings, such as alcoholics anonymous and narcotics anonymous, are a great way to help prevent relapse after you are clean of substances.
 These allow you to share your experiences and hear from those who have been through similar problems.

-Support from friends and family
+Support from Friends and Family

-Addiction recovery is not an easy process and more support you get from loved ones, the higher the chances of success.
+Addiction recovery is not an easy process and the more support you get from loved ones, the higher your chances of success are.
 If someone close to you needs help with addiction, your support can be the first step towards recovery via an intervention.

 This step is only the beginning of recovery and detox should not be seen as the only part of recovering from addiction.
-Other medications help to reestablish normal brain functions and prevent relapse.
+Other medications help to re-establish normal brain functions and prevent relapse.
 A well-known example is methadone, which helps heroin addicts to wean themselves off opioids.